wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.4.4 =
+  * Fixed : On translated sites, roles could not be edited
+  * Fixed : Menu item change to "Role Capabilities" broke existing translations

 = 1.4.3 =
   * Fixed : Separate checkbox was displayed for cap->edit_published_posts even if it was defined to the be same as cap->edit_posts
   * Press Permit integration: automatically store a backup copy of each role's last saved capability set so they can be reinstated if necessary (currently for bbPress)